derekchen14/mixtape/README.md

-# Simple Flask Music Streaming App
+# Simple Music Streaming App

-A simple Flask app for streaming music
+A basic Flask app for streaming music with drag and drop widgets to start the music

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites